 Most people would be tired after all this walking.
 Guess what…there’s more walking!
 There are no breaks on the six-pack train.
 Head towards the shaded streets near the Prince-Bishops' Palace.
 Some of the best café’s and restaurants are in this area.
 Locals bake amazing pastries, especially during rhubarb season.
 Yum.
 I won’t even bother mentioning staples like the waffles or the chocolate.
 I will briefly mention the nightlife in Liège.
 Le Carré is where it’s at.
 Just a short walk from Place Saint-Lambert and you end up in a Belgian beer heaven.
 This is where all the students hang out in small pubs and bars.
 Le Carré reminded me of Bairro Alto in Lisbon.
 The riverbanks along the Meuse are an alternative.
 Also packed with nightlife venues, but of a slightly more mature sort.
 An absolute evergreen in Liège is café Aux Olivettes on Rue Pied-du-Pont-des-Arches 6.
 It’s a so-called Café Chantant: the French version of a karaoke café where people can climb on the stage and grab the mic or even play the piano.
 Especially during Sundays when the nearby famous flea market is taking place, the café is loaded with locals and tourists.
 Go there to see someone performing passionately Jacques Brel or Édith Piaf while you have one of those heavenly Belgian beers.
 After all the hard drinking and singing along you will be very hungry.
 And then it’s good to know that the local cuisine in Liège, as everywhere in Belgium is great.
 Liège is home to many Italian, Spanish and Portuguese inhabitants; progeny of the immigrants who worked in the local factories and mines long time ago.
-So rest assured you can choose from many classy Mediterranean cuisine restaurants.
+So rest assured you can choose from many outstanding Mediterranean cuisine restaurants.